Isabel Meadows

-Isabel Meadows (July 7, 1846 – 1939) was an Ohlone ethnologist and the last fluent speaker of the Rumsen Ohlone language.
+Isabel Meadows (July 7, 1846 – May 21, 1939) was an Ohlone ethnologist and the last fluent speaker of the Rumsen Ohlone language.
 She also spoke Esselen.
 She worked closely with the anthropologists from the Smithsonian Institution for more than five years in order to document her culture and language.
 Her work is considered fundamental in the study of Ohlone languages.

 Family

-Isabel Meadows was born on July 7, 1846 in Carmel Valley, California.
-Her lineage included English, Esselen and Rumsen heritage.
-Her father, James Meadows, worked as a whaler.
+Isabel Meadows was born on July 7, 1846, in Carmel Valley, California.
+Her father, James Meadows (1817–1902), was a whaler originally from Great Yarmouth, Norfolk, England.
 He later owned a James Meadows Tract in upper Carmel Valley in the vicinity of a cave in which an Esselen child was found buried in 1952.
-Isabel's great-grandmother Lupecina Francesa Unegte had been baptized at the Mission San Carlos Borromeo in 1792 when about 800 Native Americans lived there.
-William Brainard Post worked on Meadows Ranch and married Isabel's aunt Anselma in 1850.
+Her mother, Maria Loreta Onésimo, was Rumsen and Esselen, and like Isabel one of the last native Rumsen speakers.
+She was the daughter of Juan Onésimo, and had previously been married to Domingo Peralta.
+Isabel had four brothers, Frank (Francisco) Meadows, Edward (Edwardo) Lion Meadows, James Meadows Jr., and Thomas Porter Meadows.
+Isabel's great-grandmother Lupecina Francesa Unegte had been baptized at the Mission San Carlos Borromeo in 1792, when about eight hundred Native Americans lived there.
+William Brainard Post worked on Meadows Ranch and married Meadows's aunt Anselma in 1850.

 She spoke of her childhood community as a disordered and traumatized one, featuring abuse, abandonment and addiction, the latter resulting from pain and ending in death, she said.

-Due in part to her ancestry and childhood, she was competent to fluent in Rumsen, English and Spanish.
-Isabel is known as the last fluent speaker of the Rumsen Ohlone language which had been commonly spoken along the Central Coast of California prior to the arrival of the Spanish.
-Her body was returned to Carmel for a memorial service.
+Due in part to her ancestry and childhood, she was competent to fluent in Rumsen, English, and Spanish, also speaking limited Esselen.
+Meadows is known as the last fluent speaker of the Rumsen Ohlone language, which was commonly spoken along the Central Coast of California prior to the arrival of the Spanish.
+After she died, her body was returned to Carmel for a memorial service.
 She was survived by one brother, Thomas Meadows of Monterey, and his children.